hcmarque/AzureOpenAI/README.md

 * Text Translation: A service that translates text from one language to another.

+* Natural Language to SQL:  This service can be used to simplify the process of querying databases, as it enables users to ask questions in plain English and receive results in the form of structured data.

 ![Recording 2023-02-10 at 11 57 37](https://user-images.githubusercontent.com/13455341/218150823-b92b6633-69a8-4284-95d0-5ae391b2ee90.gif)

 These are just a few examples of the services available in Azure OpenAI Studio.
 The platform is continually evolving and expanding its capabilities, so new services and features may become available in the future.